 This unit explains the diversity and evolution of living organisms and how these relate to survival in different environments.

+The process by which the characteristics of a species change over many generations in response to the environment.
 A body part, body covering, or behavior that helps a plant or animal survive in its environment.

 An adaptation in which an otherwise harmless plant or animal looks like a harmful plant or animal in order to protect itself.

 All the living and nonliving things that surround an organism (includes things such as water, air, soil, weather, landforms).